 The Company has adopted an internal policy on dealings in the Company's securities, which is in line with the requirements of the Listing Manual and notified to all directors, officers and employees of the Group.
-The Company and all directors, officers and employees of the Group are prohibited from dealing in the Company's securities during the period commencing two weeks before the announcement of the Group's quarterly financial results and one month before the announcement of the Group's full-year financial results (if the Group announces quarterly financial results, whether required by the SGX-ST or otherwise), or one month before the announcement of the Group's half-year and full-year financial results (if the Group does not announce quarterly financial results).
+The Company and all directors, officers and employees of the Group are prohibited from dealing in the Company's securities during the period commencing two (2) weeks before the announcement of the Group's quarterly financial results and one (1) month before the announcement of the Group announces quarterly financial results, whether required by the SGX-ST or otherwise), or one (1) month before the announcement of the Group's half-year and full-year financial results (if the Group does not announce quarterly financial results).